-If you’ve been paying attention the gaming world, specifically the industry news, you’ll no doubt have heard about the rumblings developer and publisher tinyBuild has been making in regards to G2A.
-Essentially, G2A is a third-party site where anyone can come and sell their unwanted, or extra copies of, game keys, whether it’s leftover from some bundle you bought, or what have you.
+If you’ve been paying attention to the gaming world, specifically the industry news, you’ll no doubt have heard about the rumblings developer and publisher tinyBuild has been making in regards to G2A.
+Essentially, G2A is a third-party site where anyone can come and sell their unwanted, or extra copies of, game keys, whether it’s leftover from some bundle you bought or what have you.
 On the surface, sounds like a good idea to let us all make a couple bucks back on codes we would otherwise do nothing with.
 However, what G2A is often used for, very often in fact, is selling illegally obtained keys.
-Not only illegally obtained, but the way in which the obtain them directly hurts developers/publishers. tinyBuild’s issues with G2A are only the most recent in a long line, but they do serve as a great background for a discussion into why G2A is a terrible thing for the gaming industry and consumers.
+Not only illegally obtained, but the way in which they obtain them directly hurts developers/publishers. tinyBuild’s issues with G2A are only the most recent in a long line, but they do serve as a great background for a discussion into why G2A is a terrible thing for the gaming industry and consumers.

 Here’s what tinyBuild alleges about G2A.
 They say they spoke with a successful merchant on G2A, who makes about $3-4 thousand a month.
 He said his core business model was thus:

 - Get ahold of a database of stolen credit cards on the darkweb

 - Go to a bundle/3rd party key reseller and buy a ton of game keys

 - Put them up onto G2A and sell them at half the retail price

 The result is that nearly all of those fraudulent charges will then end in a chargeback, which forces a retailer to return the money used to buy the keys.
 Obviously, retailers don’t get their product, the keys, back, so any one merchant could potentially cost them thousands of dollars. tinyBuild itself saw this in action when they had their own store for a short while.
 Thousands of transactions were hit with chargebacks at once, leading to the store’s quick closing.